amitanand-ms/lab-deployment-for-azure/readme.md

  Creates an internal Standard LB with a single VM behind it in backend pool.
 Since this is ILB VM would have PIP for connectivity.

  4.)
-Stabdard Ext.
+Standard Ext.
 LB with single VM in backend

  Creates External standard LB with single VM in backend, connectivity to VM would be through LB based on OS you choose i.e. Linux or windows.

  5.)
 Standard Ext.
 LB with multiple VM in backend

  Creates External standard LB with multiple VM in backend, connectivity to VM would be through LB based on OS you choose i.e. Linux or windows.
-User woudl need to enter number of VMs in backend pool and this will also create NAT rules to connect to VM based on choice of OS.
+User would need to enter number of VMs in backend pool and this will also create NAT rules to connect to VM based on choice of OS.

  6.)
 Peered Vnets and single windows VM with PIP in each Vnet